 Wooden flare-panels.
-Simple rectangles of $\frac{1}{2}$ in plywood will do for these-it does not matter at all that the junction with the speaker board is along a 'sharp' edge-a similar edge will also be 'flush' with the rear of the enclosure so far built.
+Simple rectangles of $\frac{1}{2}$ -in plywood will do for these-it does not matter at all that the junction with the speaker board is along a 'sharp' edge-a similar edge will also be 'flush' with the rear of the enclosure so far built.
 To fix these panels the enclosure should be turned on its side and each panel glued along the edges that will lie along the wood strips in the sides.
-When the joints are dry turn the enclosure on its front and glue along the speaker mounting board.
+When the joints are dry turn the enclosure on its front and glue along the junctions between the panels and the speaker mounting board.